cabarius/ToyBox/ToyBox/README.txt

     Quest Resolution: 1

 Ver 1.3.7
-    Added search 'n pick categories for Dialog, Cues and Answers Ver 1.3.6
+    Teleport Party Key now works on Global or City Map Added search 'n pick categories for Dialog, Cues and Answers Ver 1.3.6
     Fixed party speed multipliers to work with latest update of the game